 While incarceration is a clear and significant obstacle in Rhidale’s path, he strives to work toward several projects that can situate him as a critical thinker within leadership and professional development.
-His current projects include:
+His current project goals for 2022 include:

 Furthermore, Rhidale is making strides in educating the public through guest speaking opportunities.
-Since he is currently incarcerated, these events are limited, but his upcoming event is outlined below:
+Since he is currently incarcerated, these events are limited, but his work was exemplified during the public event outlined below:

 Defy Colorado’s “Good Trouble” series discusses the criminal justice system and potential areas of reform from various perspectives ranging from government officials, academics, and inmates.